ZhangLabTJU/UcTCR-Predictor/README.md

 cd UcTCR-Predictor
 pip install -e .        # dev-mode; use  "pip install ."  for prod
 ```
+Note: If git is not installed on your machine, please install it before running git clone, or alternatively download the repository as a ZIP from GitHub and unzip it locally.

 > The install pulls these core deps:
 >